Beta8397/virtual_robot/README.md

 attached: DcMotor, Servo, Potentiometer, Touch Sensor, and a Color-Distance Sensor.
 It also has a BNO055 IMU.
 The board doesn't move around the field, but it can be rotated (to test the IMU) by dragging the board chassis.

-An abridged approximation of the FTC SDK is provided.
+An approximation of the FTC SDK is provided.

 User-defined OpModes must be placed in the org.firstinspires.ftc.teamcode package, and must extend OpMode (or LinearOpMode).
 OpModes are registered by placing a @TeleOp or @Autonomous annotation immediately above the class declaration.

-The OpMode (and therefore LinearOpMode) class in the simulator provides access to:

-  1. A HardwareMap object, which in turn provides access to the DCMotor objects, the BNO055 IMU sensor, distance sensors, the servo, and the color sensor;
-  2. Two GamePads(actual hardware gamepads, though there is an option to use a "virtual gamepad" -- see Log of Changes below);
-  3. A Telemetry object.

-An approximation of the FTC SDK's ElapsedTime class is provided in the time package.

 Several example OpModes are provided in the org.firstinspires.ftc.teamcode package.
 To minimize clutter, a number of sample op modes are currently disabled; they can be re-enabled by commenting out the @Disabled annotation.
 A